JarTheHead/Prusawire/docs/faq.md

 ![](images/nitehawbsb_fix.png)

-## The Raspberry Pi is having trouble connecting to the controboard after restarts
+## The Raspberry Pi is having trouble connecting to the controlboard after restarts

 This is a common issue.
 See https://www.answeroverflow.com/m/1061111415471079444